TL;DR

 -

-Rapid Access to Diagnosis and Treatment: This is the primary benefit.
+faster access, where available, to Diagnosis and Treatment: This is the primary benefit.
 Instead of waiting months for an MRI or a specialist appointment, you can often be seen in days or weeks.
 Faster treatment means a faster return to work and normal life, stopping the "lost income" clock before it starts ticking.

 -

 Protection of Your Savings and Assets: With PMI, the insurer pays the hospital and specialists directly.
-The high costs of private surgery, which can range from £3,000 for cataract surgery to over £25,000 for complex joint replacements or heart procedures, are covered.
+The high costs of private surgery, which can range from £3,000 for cataract surgery to over £25,000 for complex joint replacements or heart procedures, may be covered.
 Your life savings, investments, and home equity are shielded.

 -